mondoohq/testy/README.md

-# client-test
+# Testy Shines On Blindspots (SOB)

-A test framework for testing client builds
+A test framework for testing Mondoo (cnspec and cnquery) client builds across our range of target platforms.